29 September 2022

 - 58 per cent say it improved relations between managers and their staff; and

-In addition, Living Wage employers are visible on the Living Wage Foundation website, receive a Living Wage employer plaque to display on premises, receive regular information regarding Living Wage news and gain the right to use the Living Wage Employer Mark on their website and paperwork - a great visual to attract potential new business and new talent.
+In addition, Living Wage employers are visible on the Living Wage Foundation website, receive a plaque to display and may use the Living Wage Employer Mark on their website and paperwork.

-RSM’s legal and HR teams can help you to understand how the Living Wage and National Living Wage might impact or assist your business growth, and you can find more information at https://www.livingwage.org.uk/.
+RSM’s legal and HR teams can help you to understand how the Living Wage and National Living Wage might impact or assist your business growth, and you can find more information at Living Wage Foundation.
+If you have any queries, please contact Laura Cerasale.